 The chart itself shows the attenuation (y-axis) of the electromagnetic waves at certain frequencies (x-axis).
 Attenuation is an expression to define the ratio of the input intensity from the DAC and the output intensity to the ADC in our case.

 Interestingly this ratio is measured in dB (decibel) which is a little bit difficult to wrap our minds around, because it’s a logarithmic unit.
-To put it simply if you see that the attenuation is 0 dB that means that the input and the output is the same, the signal propagated perfectly.
+To put it simply, if you see that the attenuation is 0 dB that means that the input and the output is the same, the signal propagated perfectly.
 If the attenuation is -20 dB then the output signal’s amplitude is 1/10th of the input signal.
 If it’s -60 dB then the output is 1/100th of the input.
-Don’t worry, it’s not that critical at this point, you can get used to it later with practice.
+Don’t worry, fully understanding this isn’t that critical at this point, you can get used to this unusual scale later with practice.

 Now, in order to understand how energy healing could work, we need to investigate the electronics, the devices we use today especially the ones which interact with the human body in some shape or form.

 Every electronic device needs a power source to work.
 It can be so called direct current (DC) or alternating current (AC).
 Our batteries have DC, our power outlets have AC.
 The main difference between the two is that AC changes its voltage constantly as a given rate, just like the sinusoidal waves we mentioned above.
 Both DC and AC have their advantages and disadvantages.

 To convert the AC of the power outlet to DC, which is typically more useful for electronic devices, you need a power adapter.